Is dark energy necessary for the sustainability of traversable wormholes?: Energy Conditions

 \section{Energy Conditions}

-This section is devoted to discuss some properties of the stress-energy tensor that will be useful for discussion on reliable of matter source and on energy conditions.
+This section is devoted to discussing some properties of the stress-energy tensor that will be useful when analysing the energy conditions.
 As we know the violation of NEC at least in a neighborhood is the most salient feature of these space-times from the perspective of GR \cite{morris}.
-As a result, we are searching for the existence of WH solutions in $f(R,T)$ theory and consequently the energy conditions whether the matter violates the NEC or not.
-Given an stress-energy tensor (\ref{eq7}), the NEC is given by
+As a result, we are searching for the existence of WH solutions in $f(R,T)$ theory with suitable energy conditions such that the matter field violates the NEC.
+Given the stress-energy tensor (\ref{eq7}), the NEC is given by

 while the WEC asserts that

 and the expression for SEC implies